Scifabric/pybossa/doc/contributing.rst

  * When you are ready, issue a git pull request and we will merge it.

 Please, read carefully the Github workflow and let us know if need help collaborating with us.
+If you like the framework and you want to contribute, this section explain how you could contribute to the project.